Johnson scores 28, Jazz beat Clippers 105-98 to even series - News 12 Now

+“He’s so sure with the ball,” Jazz coach Quin Snyder said.
+“It’s not often you find a guy that has that combination of skill, as far as his ability to handle the ball and make plays.
+And the strength to get to spots on the floor.

+“The thing that really takes us to a unique place is he’s such a willing passer.
+He basically either scored or assisted on every basket (down the stretch). … We knew this is who he is and he knows it’s playoff time.”

-Johnson, who hit the winning shot in Game 1, scored 11 straight Jazz points during a crucial stretch in the fourth quarter, including a pull-up jumper for a 91-90 lead with 3:55 remaining after trailing by seven early in the period.
+Johnson, who hit the winning shot in Game 1, scored 11 straight Jazz points during a crucial stretch in the fourth quarter, including a pull-up jumper for a 91-90 lead with 3:55 remaining after Utah trailed by seven with 7:37 left.
 The Clippers never led again after controlling the game for most of the night.

+“Just trying to be aggressive and make plays,” Johnson said.
+“We had to get stops, which kind of fueled our offense. … We were getting into the teeth of the defense, whether we had layups, dunks or kick-outs for 3s, thought we did a good job of making the right decision.”

-Rodney Hood and Joe Ingles also hit huge baskets for Utah down the stretch.
+Rodney Hood and Joe Ingles, who had a career-high 11 assists, also hit huge baskets for Utah down the stretch.
 The Jazz needed all the help they could get after Gordon Hayward left with food poisoning.

 The series returns to Los Angeles for Game 5 on Tuesday night.